CURE: Privacy-Preserving Split Learning Done Right: Building Blocks

-Split Learning (SL)~\cite{vepakomma2018split,poirot2020split,zhang2020split,allaart2022vertical, Gupta2018} is a technique designed to enhance data privacy while enabling collaborative model training across multiple entities.
-SL divides the NN model between clients and a server, ensuring that raw data never leaves the client's side.

-In SL, the NN model is divided into two segments: the client-side segment with \( k \) layers and the server-side segment with \( n \) layers.
+SL~\cite{vepakomma2018split,poirot2020split,zhang2020split,allaart2022vertical, Gupta2018} is designed to enhance privacy while enabling collaborative model training across multiple entities.
+In SL, the NN model with a total of $n+k$ layers is divided into two segments: the client-side segment with \( k \) layers and the server-side segment with \( n \) layers.
 Each client processes its local data (\( X \)) through the first \( k \) layers of the model.
 The output from the \( k \)-th layer, denoted as \( O_k \), is then transmitted to the server.
 Instead of transmitting raw data, this intermediate representation is used for subsequent computations.
 The server then continues the forward pass through the remaining \( n \) layers to compute the predicted output, denoted as \( \hat{Y} \), which is used to evaluate the loss function (\( J \)).
-The server then computes the gradient of the loss with respect to \( \hat{Y} \) and sends it back to the clients.
-Each client uses this gradient to perform the backward pass through its \( k \) layers and update its model parameters accordingly.
-This iterative process of forward and backward passes, along with parameter updates, continues until the model converges or reaches a predefined number of epochs.
-For detailed explanation of our split learning architecture and its implementation, please see Section \ref{System Overview}.
+The server computes the gradient and sends it back to the client(s).
+Each client uses this gradient to perform the backpropagation through its \( k \) layers and update its model parameters accordingly.
+This iterative process continues until the model converges or reaches a predefined number of epochs.
+For a detailed explanation of our SL architecture and its implementation, see Section~\ref{System Overview}.

-SL offers several advantages.
-Firstly, it enhances privacy since raw data remains on the client side, and only intermediate representations are shared.
-These representations are typically more abstract and less informative than the raw data, reducing the risk of sensitive information exposure.
-Secondly, SL reduces the computational load on the client side, as clients only handle the processing of \( k \) layers, which is computationally less expensive than training the entire model.
-This makes SL particularly suitable for devices with limited computational resources.